Step 1: Getting Started

 Article summary

-The following topics are covered in this article:
+The following topics are covered:

-1. Environment Requirements
+• Environment Requirements

-4. Key Concepts and Definitions
+• Key Concepts and Definitions

-Environment requirements
+Environment Requirements

-You will need Administrative access to a Provider Connectivity Assurance (formerly Accedian Skylight analytics) lab environment and Cisco IOS XR or IOS XE routers in order to build and test your solution.
 You will configure and deploy your Telemetry Collector(s) and Sensor Collector(s) into the environment where the routers reside.

 Provider Connectivity Assurance - Cloud Deployment

-- User Interface/portal where users can see all MDT data from router devices.
+• User interface/portal where users can see all MDT data from router devices

-- Includes several OpenMetrics SDK APIs, including the API for building a Sensor Collector and Telemetry Collector Components
+• Includes several OpenMetrics SDK APIs, including the API for building a Sensor Collector and Telemetry Collector components

-- Non-Production (lab) environment must always be used when integrating new data sources, to avoid disruption to Production systems
+• Non-Production (lab) environment must always be used when integrating new data sources to avoid disruption to Production systems

 Sensor Collector - Deployed in Customer Environment

-- Sensor Collection component that collects metrics and data from Telemetry Collectors.
+• Sensor Collection component that collects metrics and data from Telemetry Collectors

-- Deployed instance must have access to Provider Connectivity Assurance in the cloud and to the Telemetry Collector
+• Deployed instance must have access to Provider Connectivity Assurance in the cloud and to the Telemetry Collector

 Telemetry Collector - Deployed in Customer Environment

-- Deployed instance must be accessible by the router via gNMI dial out
+• Deployed instance must be accessible by the router via gNMI dial-out

 IOS-XR and/or IOS-XE Router